At times like this it is essential that we support each other and show compassion to those who need it.

 National Pharmacies (Ocean Street)

 Scripts can be kept at the pharmacy, and orders can be made by calling (08) 8552 8407.
-They will deliver medication and other items.
+They will deliver medication and other items to those who are over 70 years, are immune compromised or have chronic conditions.
 Payment over the phone is preferred or cash (correct money only) on delivery.
 Deliveries will occur before midday each day.

 - Members – No delivery fee applies

 - Non-members – One (1) free delivery per month

 Terry White (Victor Central)

 Prescriptions can be kept at the pharmacy, and orders can be made by calling (08) 8552 8407 for home delivery.
 We can deliver medication and over-the-counter items.
 Payment over the phone is preferred or cash (correct money) on delivery.
 Deliveries will occur in the afternoon each week day.
 No delivery fee but deliveries are limited to one per week per customer.